apache/james-project/src/adr/0014-blobstore-storage-policies.md

 ## Status

-Proposed
+Accepted

-Adoption needs to be backed by some performance tests, as well as data repartition between Cassandra and object storage shifts.
+Adoption had been backed by some performance tests, as well as data repartition between Cassandra and object storage shifts.

 ## Context